sagar1024/LearnerPro/README.md

 ## Authors -

-Developed by Sagar Gurung and Gabriel Kelvin as a part of our coursework during our Masters in Computer Science.
+Developed by Sagar Gurung and Gabriel Kelvin, under the supervision of Dept of CS, CHRIST University, Bangalore.